• Skip to primary navigation

 • Pour the batter into the prepared bundt cake pan and bake for about 50 minutes or until golden.
 A skewer inserted in the middle of the cake should come out clean.

-• You can glaze the cake with lemon glaze or frosting.
+2. Glaze: You can glaze the cake with a mixture of

 Nutrition